 - Remove from heat and stir in cereal, millet and a pinch of flaky sea salt.
 This will be messy!

-- Working quickly, add frozen dark chocolate chips and stir just to combine.
-Immediately transfer to the frozen baking pan, cover with a piece of parchment paper and press to form the treats.
+- Working quickly, add the frozen chocolate chips and stir just until combined.
+Immediately transfer the mix to the prepared frozen baking pan.
+Cover the mixture with a piece of parchment paper and press with your hands or the base of a sturdy glass cup to flatten the treats.
 Immediately return the pan to the freezer to chill.
 This step should take no longer than 2 minutes - speed is important to keep the chocolate from melting!

-- After the treats have fully chilled for 1 hour, turn onto a cutting board and cut into 9 squares.
-Serve immediately and store at room temperature.
+- After the treats have fully chilled for 1 hour, turn them onto a cutting board and cut into 9 squares.
+Serve immediately.